mmu-webdesign/Level4-web-term-1/CSS/css01/05-color.md

 - Do this, keeping in mind good colour contrast.
 The text must be legible - **Much more on this later**.

-<p style="color:#30323D; background-color:#4D5061; padding: 5px;">This is not good.
+<p style="color:#949494; background-color:#ebecf0; padding: 5px; border: 1px solid black">This is not good.
 This is not good.
 This is not good.</p>

-- Selecting the *right* colours or *good* colours is hard but ive it a try.
+- Selecting the *right* colours or *good* colours is hard but give it a try.

-- Beware you will note that Repl.it likes to add colours using RGB - that's next.
+- Beware you will see that Repl.it likes to add colours using RGB - that's next.

 <!-- end div -->